-Ground or monument sign: A three-dimensional, self-supporting, base-mounted freestanding identification sign, consisting of two or more sides extending up from the base, and upon which a message, business, group of businesses or center name is affixed.
-A sign extending upward from grade that is attached to a permanent foundation for a distance of not less than 50 percent of its length, and which may be attached or dependent for support from any pole, posts, or similar uprights provided such supports are concealed within the sign structure not have legal nonconforming status.
+Ground or monument sign: A three-dimensional, self-supporting, base-mounted freestanding identification sign, consisting of two (2) or more sides extending up from the base, and upon which a message, business, group of businesses or center name is affixed.

-Identification sign.
-Also a "nameplate" sign or "information" sign with only name and address of occupant on the sign bearing no advertising message or logo.
+Identification sign: Also a "nameplate" sign or "information" sign with only name and address of occupant on the sign bearing no advertising message or logo.

-Illegal sign: A sign which does not meet the requirements of this article and does
+Illegal sign: A sign which does not meet the requirements of this chapter and does not have legal nonconforming status.

-Illuminated sign.
-Any sign that provides artificial light directly on or through any transparent or translucent material, from a source of light connected with such sign, or a sign illuminated by a light with a source so obscured and shielded that no direct rays from it are visible from a public right-of-way or from an abutting property.
+Illuminated sign: Any sign that provides artificial light directly on or through any transparent or translucent material, from a source of light connected with such sign, or a sign illuminated by a light with a source so obscured and shielded that no direct rays from it are visible from a public right-of-way or from an abutting property.